philzook58/philzook58.github.io/_posts/2026-02-22-ac_hashcons.md

 A step in that direction is to look at what an AC hash cons looks like

-These are other steps towards the goal:
+These are other steps towards that goal:

 - <https://www.philipzucker.com/weighted_uf/>.
 Weighted union find + hash cons = ground knuth bendix
 - <https://www.philipzucker.com/subterm_mod_miller/> What is subterms modulo AC?